sdruskat/2019-11-21-nl-escience-symposium/index.md

 . . .

 ::: {.large}
-- Even if we fail to define FAIR for software,
+- Even if we fail to define FAIR Software,
 FAIR + RSE = FAIR PLAY can achieve for software
 what FAIR has achieved for data
 :::